-- First of all, you will need to make sure your insurance covers every conceivable circumstance while you drive through the enormous Canadian wild.
+- First of all, you will need to make sure your insurance (car and health) covers every conceivable circumstance while you drive through the enormous Canadian wild.

 - You’ll need to have an international drivers license, if your home license is not written in English.
+US drivers need not worry about this.
 Don’t forget to pack your drivers license (we’ve actually done this before)

 As long as you are familiar with English, you should be golden in most of Canada.
 However, it would be good if you familiarize yourself with certain French words and phrases if your self-drive road trip cuts through Quebec.